michaelborck-dev/glomph-maze/docs/REFACTOR_PLAN.md

 ---

-## Phase 0: globals.h Foundation ✅
+## Phase 0: globals.h Foundation ✅ COMPLETE

 **Goal:** Create single source of truth for all global state

-**Status:** IN PROGRESS
+**Status:** COMPLETE (Commit: c136511)

 ### Tasks:
-- [ ] Create include/globals.h with all 210 extern declarations
+- [x] Create include/globals.h with all 210 extern declarations
-- [ ] Create src/globals.c with definitions
-- [ ] Update CMakeLists.txt to compile globals.c
-- [ ] Update source files to include globals.h
+- [x] Update source files to include globals.h
-- [ ] Test all 4 build variants
+- [x] Test all 4 build variants (all working)
-- [ ] Commit: "Phase 0: Consolidate globals"
+- [x] Commit: "Phase 0: Consolidate globals"

+**Note:** We did NOT create src/globals.c - variable definitions remain in their original source files (utils.c, myman.c, etc.).
+This is standard C practice and avoids massive refactoring at this stage.

-**Time estimate:** 2-3 hours
+**Time actual:** 2 hours

 **Benefits:**
 - ✅ See ALL global state at once